 These impulses can be detected by the ECG machine.
-You may have an ECG to help find the cause of symptoms such as the feeling of a 'thumping heart' (palpitations) or chest pain.
-Sometimes it is done as part of routine tests - for example, before you have an operation.
+An ECG may be used to help find the cause of symptoms such as the feeling of a 'thumping heart' (palpitations) or chest pain.
+Sometimes it is done as part of routine tests - for example, for high blood pressure, or before an operation.

 The electrodes placed on the different parts of the body detect electrical impulses coming from different directions within the heart.
 There are normal patterns for each electrode.
 Various heart disorders produce abnormal patterns.
 The heart disorders that can be detected include:

 - Abnormal heart rhythms.
 If the heart rate is very fast, very slow, or irregular.
 There are various types of irregular heart rhythm with characteristic ECG patterns.

 - A heart attack (myocardial infarction) and if it was recent or some time ago.
 Heart attacks cause damage to heart muscle and it heals with scar tissue.
 These can be detected by abnormal ECG patterns.

 - An enlarged heart.
 Basically, this causes bigger impulses than normal.